Aldridge helps Spurs escape Lillard, Blazers, 116-105 - Philly

 TIP-INS

-Trail Blazers: CJ McCollum scored 17 points, and Jusuf Nurkic had 12 points and 12 rebounds. ...
-Nurkic received a technical foul with 36.4 seconds left in the first half for yelling at official Curtis Blair for a foul assessed to him on a drive by Murray. ...
+Trail Blazers: Turner departed in the final minute with a cut along his right brow caused by an inadvertent blow by Murray on a rebound. .
+Jusuf Nurkic, who had 12 points and 12 rebounds, received a technical foul with 36.4 seconds left in the first half.
+Nurkic was yelling at official Curtis Blair for a foul assessed to him on a drive by Murray. ...
 Maurice Harkless missed his seventh straight game with an injured left knee. ...
 Ed Davis missed his fourth straight game due to an injured right ankle.

 Spurs: Pau Gasol played in his 1,194th career game, moving past Alex English for 42nd in league history. ...
 Danny Green was assessed his first technical foul of the season with 10:40 remaining in the first half.
 After missing a layup, Green began jumping and clapping his hands angrily because no foul was called on Meyers Leonard. ...
 The Spurs hold an 84-82 lead against the Trail Blazers in their overall series.